EthanJamesLew/koopmania/README.md

-# Koopmania: Library for Data-Driven Koopman Analyses
+# Koopmania: Library for Data-Driven Koopman Analysis

-This is a (under development) little library to help me with research involving Koopman operators.
+This is a (work in progress) little library to help me with research involving Koopman operators.
 It features
 * Estimators - scikit-like estimators to fit systems from data.
 These can be continuous or discrete time systems.